DavidisTH/LCC/README.md

 # Live Closed Captions

-This project provides a web-based live captioning tool that utilizes speech recognition to transcribe spoken language into text in real-time.
+This project provides a web-based live captioning tool (based on Web speech API) that utilizes speech recognition to transcribe spoken language into text in real-time.
 The interface is designed to be user-friendly, with customizable settings for language selection, font size, and text alignment.

 ## Features